 Three distinct stages of the Project were envisioned.
 Stage 1 consisted of designing the database and entering the existing catalogued information into it: this was done by students in Rochester and Uppsala.
 In Stage 2 the individual manuscripts would be examined and the data corrected and amplified.
 In Stage 3, individual scholars would refine the data as they studied particular aspects of the collection, work that will continue into the future.

-During Stage 1, led primarily by Professor Kerala Snyder, a relational database was developed on personal computers, using successively the programs D-Base 3, Paradox, and Access, and moving finally to the web-based database at the Göteborg Organ Art Center.
-Among the students who worked on the Project in these early stages were Mary Frandsen, Kia Hedell, Lars Berglund, Susanne Fåhraeus, Birgit Heinz, Bernt Malmros, Lena Bergquist, Mats Ċberg, Britt-Marie Hogmalm, John Sheridan, Stan Pelkey, Peder Kodsas, Andrus Madsen, and Tom Elston.
+During Stage 1, led primarily by Professor Kerala J. Snyder, a relational database was developed on personal computers, using successively the programs D-Base 3, Paradox, and Access, and moving finally to the web-based database at the Göteborg Organ Art Center.
+Among the students who worked on the Project in these early stages were Mary Frandsen, Kia Hedell, Lars Berglund, Susanne Fċhraeus, Birgit Heinz, Bernt Malmros, Lena Bergquist, Mats Ċberg, Britt-Marie Hogmalm, John Sheridan, Stan Pelkey, Peder Kodsas, Andrus Madsen, and Tom Elston.

 We further acknowledge that some mistakes taken over from the previous catalogues may still remain, and we invite corrections from outside scholars.
 We also hope that they will contribute to Stage 3 of the Düben Project by supplying additional information from their own research, which will be gratefully acknowledged.
 Scholars wishing to do so are asked to contact Lars Berglund, at the Department of Musicology in Uppsala, at this mail address: email@example.com.